Maximize returns with the translation of financial documents for international markets.

 Tax and other legal documentation also vary from country to country—and they are always evolving.
 A thorough understanding of local markets is necessary to having accurate financial reporting in each region.

 In the US, for example, businesses follow the GAAP (Generally Accepted Accounting Principles) system.
-While in the European Union (EU), the IFRS (International Financial Reporting Standards) is used to harmonize member states’ financial and accounting norms.
+In the European Union (EU), the IFRS (International Financial Reporting Standards) harmonize member states’ financial and accounting norms.
 Although most large companies use IFRS, most SMEs do not.

 Compliance across cultures can present challenges.
 For instance, the EU’s GDPR (General Data Protection Regulation) requires a global business with a presence in EU to make their core financial documentation available in member countries’ local languages.
 In addition, country-specific policies will also need to be taken into consideration.